sentientmachin3/trun/README.md

 # trun
-Simple task runner to improve my Rust skills
+Simple task runner to start tweaking with some Rust code.

+The code is not perfect, I'm learning, don't be an asshole thanks.